Failure to Diagnose Compartment Syndrome

 - The severe pain gets worse over time.

 - There is sometimes a tingling or burning sensation.

 Compartment syndrome pressure can be measured and surgery can resolve the problem — unless treatment is delayed and causes muscle and nerve damage.
 A medical malpractice lawyer with knowledge of compartment syndrome can evaluate the medical records with the help of medical experts and determine if there was a misdiagnosis or delayed diagnosis.

 Discuss your compartment syndrome concerns with an attorney.

 Extreme pain deserves appropriate concern and a timely diagnosis and action.
-If you have questions about compartment syndrome and possible physician negligence, call 612.587.2925 or send an email for a free consultation.
-Our law firm represents clients in Minnesota, Wisconsin and North Dakota.
+If you have questions about compartment syndrome and possible physician negligence, call 612.255.6576 or send an email for a free consultation.
+Our law firm represents clients in Minnesota and Wisconsin.